Finding acceptance while singing off tune in a guitar store.

 On the way home, we talked about Shaun’s expectations for the final two years of high school.
 He wants to learn about how much an apartment costs and how he can afford his cell phone and enough food to live on.
 He is interested in being in his own home as soon as he turns 18.
 We will do that research together to make sure he has what he needs for a successful start on his own.

 In the meantime, he will keep on singing, and I will count myself fortunate to be his most eager fan.

-* Name has been changed to protect our program youth.
+*Youth's name changed to protect their identity.
 Photos shown are not of the youth in the story.